alexsaunderswps/User-Guides/finished/English/markdown_files/developer_mode_setup_guide.md

 4. **Two-factor authorization (may be required)**
    - *If you have not enabled two-factor authorization (2FA) for your Meta account you will need to do that now*
    - *See the Meta Account Access and Security Setup Guide for details on enabling 2FA*
-   - *If your account was created by WPS staff you will need to coodinate access*
+   - *If your account was created by WPS staff you will need to coordinate access*

 5. **Accept invitation and verify authorization**
    - Accept invitation on Meta web site